zuranthus/LivePaper/README.md

           live-paper --fit-mode=fill --cache wallpaper.gif
 ```

-Append `&` to run LivePaper background.
+Append `&` to run LivePaper in background.
 Run `killall live-paper` to stop it.

 ## Build
 ### Windows